 If you read the previous section on frostings and choose one of the recommended ones, you should be off to a good start.
 Both buttercream and ganache frostings develop a thin crust, which makes creating a smooth finish a little easier.

-The other thing you’re going to want from your frosting is as few air bubbles as possible.
+The other thing you'll want from your frosting is as few air bubbles as possible.
 One easy way to achieve this: Beat it on the lowest setting for 3-5 minutes.
 You can also use a silicone/rubber spatula to press the frosting against the sides of the bowl to work out the bubbles by hand.

 As for the technique, you'll need a metal bench scraper and a cake turntable.